 Reasons why people choose our law firm for their most difficult cases:

 The sooner you act, the better your chances will be to challenge the prosecution’s case or an investigator’s argument.
-Put us in your corner today by filling out an online contact form.
+Put us in your corner today by filling out our contact form.

 Taking a look at your charges, you should see mention of either a misdemeanor or a felony crime.
 If you are facing multiple charges, you could even see both mentioned.
 What are the actual differences between misdemeanors and felonies, and how do those come into play for your case?